 Here are the terms featured in a typical profit and loss statement followed by their definitions:

 In addition to total revenue from sales, this refers to any money you receive and don’t have to pay back.
 Possible examples include money you receive from selling equipment or a tax refund.

 This refers to the total amount of business expenses.
-There are other terms on a profit and loss statement that deal with business expenses, but this is the only one that asks for the company total of them all.
+There are other terms on a profit and loss statement that deal with business expenses, but this is the only one that asks for the company’s total.

 Cost of Goods Sold (COGS)